Karen Read found not guilty of second-degree murder, guilty of drunken driving in boyfriend's death

 “She was drunk.
 She hit him and she left him to die,” he said.

-Defense attorney Alan Jackson rejected the idea that there was ever a collision at all.
-He and the defense called forward expert witnesses who agreed.
+The defense rejected the idea that there was ever a collision at all and called expert witnesses who agreed.

 “There is no evidence that John was hit by a car.
 None.
-This case should be over right now, done, because there was no collision,” Jackson said during closing arguments.
+This case should be over right now, done, because there was no collision,” attorney Alan Jackson said during closing.

+Associated press writers Leah Willingham in Dedham, Massachusetts, and Holly Ramer in Concord, New Hampshire, contributed.

 Credit: AP